-- 2.1 Describe the project including all aspects subject to this assessment.
-Provide details of the proponent of the project, including details of any joint venture partners.
-The project description should include all on and off lease activities relevant to the project including construction, operation and decommissioning activities.
-If the delivery of the project is to be staged, the nature and timing of the stages should be fully described. - 2.2 For all the relevant matters, the EIS must identify and describe the environmental values2 that must be protected.
-Environmental values are specified in the EP Act, the Environmental Protection Regulation 2008 (EP Regulation), environmental protection policies (EPPs) and relevant guidelines.3 - 2.3 The assessment should cover both the short and long-term scenarios and state whether any relevant impacts are likely to be irreversible. - 2.4 Provide all available baseline information relevant to the environmental risks of the project.
-Provide details about the quality of the information provided, in particular: the source of the information; how recent the information is; how the reliability of the information was tested; and any uncertainties in the information. - 2.5 Demonstrate how the construction, operation and decommissioning (to the extent known) of the project would be consistent with best practice environmental management.
+- 2.3 The assessment should cover both the short and long-term scenarios and state whether any relevant impacts are likely to be irreversible. - 2.4 Provide all available baseline information relevant to the environmental risks of the project.
+Provide details about the quality of the information provided, in particular: the source of the information; how recent the information is; how the reliability of the information was tested; and any uncertainties in the information. - 2.5 Demonstrate how the construction, operation and decommissioning (to the extent known) of the project would be consistent with best or leading practice environmental management.
 In general, the preferred hierarchy for managing likely impacts is: (a) to avoid; (b) to minimise or mitigate; and (c) if necessary, and possible, to offset.
-Where relevant, mitigation strategies should be described in the context of EHP model conditions. - 2.6 Provide detailed strategies in regard to all critical matters for the protection, or enhancement as desirable, of all relevant environmental values in terms of outcomes and possible conditions that can be measured and audited. - 2.7 Impact minimisation measures should include ongoing monitoring and proposals for an adaptive management approach, as relevant, based on monitoring.
+Where relevant, mitigation strategies should be described in the context of EHP model conditions. - 2.6 Provide strategies in regard to all critical matters for the protection, or enhancement as desirable, of all relevant environmental values in terms of outcomes and possible conditions that can be measured and audited. - 2.7 Impact minimisation measures should include ongoing monitoring and proposals for an adaptive management approach, as relevant, based on monitoring.
 The proposed measures should give confidence that, based on current technologies, the impacts can be effectively minimised over the long-term. - 2.8 Present feasible alternatives of the project's configuration (including individual elements) that may improve environmental outcomes.
-Discuss the consequences of not proceeding with the project. - 2.9 For unproven elements of a resource extraction or processing process, technology or activity, identify and describe any global leading practice environmental management, where available.
+Discuss the consequences of not proceeding with the project. - 2.9 For unproven elements of a resource extraction or processing process, technology or activity, identify and describe any global relevant leading practice environmental management, where available.